ericchiang/blog/content/post/tpm-keys.md

 }
 ```

-The certificate authority now uses this information to generate a challenge.
-This is also a chance to check public key attributes and reject any AIKs that don’t meet our requirements.
+The challenge asks the EK to verify another key name is also loaded into the TPM.
+Because key names are digests of the public key blob, the certificate authority can verify public key attributes and reject any that don’t match expectations.
 For example, we likely want to throw out keys that don’t use FlagFixedTPM or FlagSensitiveDataOrigin since they can be imported or exported.

 Included in the encrypted blob is a secret that the certificate authority tracks with the challenge.

 ```
-name, err := tpm2.DecodeName(bytes.NewBuffer(nameData))
-if err != nil {
+// Verify digest matches the public blob that was provided. name, err := tpm2.DecodeName(bytes.NewBuffer(nameData)) if err != nil {
         log.Fatalf("unpacking name: %v", err)